Birinder1469/nlp_news_tweets/README.md

 - Write script to query the tweets from Twitter.
 - Write script to identify tweets that are worthy of notification.
+- Write bash script for the whole pipeline.

 ### To do

 - Write script to notify users (by retweeting the selected tweet from the API's authenticated account).
-- Write Makefile for the whole pipeline.
-- Set up cron job through AWS.
+- Set up cron job.
 - Validate / tweak parameters.
 - Write a blog post explaining my methodology.
 - Add testing and package management.